Sedation Options

 Nitrous Oxide (“laughing gas”)

-Nitrous oxide is used in roughly one third of dental practices in the United States, especially to allay anxiety that many patients may have toward dental treatment, and it offers some degree of painkilling ability.
-The benefits of nitrous oxide are many, and the risks are few.
+Nitrous oxide is to allay anxiety that many patients may have toward dental treatment, and it offers some degree of painkilling (analgesia) ability.
+The benefits of nitrous oxide and oxygen inhalation analgesia are many, and the risks are few.
 The gas is administered with a comfortable mask placed over the nose, and the patient is instructed to breathe in through the nose and out through their mouth.
 As a precaution, patients should not eat anything for about two hours prior to use of the gas.
 The patient begins to feel a pleasant level of sedation in anywhere from 30 seconds to three or four minutes.
 The cheeks and gums will also begin to feel numb in about a third of the patients.

+You cannot eat or drink 2 hours prior to the procedure.
 After the gas is adjusted to the appropriate dose, and the patient is relaxed and sedated, the dentist can comfortably give the anesthetic injection (if needed) to the patient, and then proceed with dental treatment.
 After the treatment is completed, the patient is given pure oxygen to breathe for about five minutes, and all the effects of sedation are usually reversed.
-Unlike IV sedation or general anesthesia, the patient can almost always leave the office by themselves, without an escort.
+Unlike Moderate Conscious IV sedation or Deep Sedation, the patient can almost always leave the office by themselves, without an escort.

 Nitrous oxide has few side effects although high doses can cause nausea in some patients, and about 10% of patients do not benefit from it.
 Patients that are claustrophobic or have blocked nasal passages cannot use nitrous oxide effectively.
-Nitrous oxide is one of the safest anesthetics available.
+Nitrous oxide is one of the safest forms of sedation available.

 1. Treatment is completed when you are in a more relaxed mood.